Fruits & Vegetables

 Methods of plant breeding are tools to address the increasing pressures of disease, pests, and environmental disasters on crop production and food security.

 Farmers have purposefully changed the genetic makeup of crops since the beginning of domestic agriculture over 10,000 years ago.
 The variety of food choices we have today is a direct result of past and present methods of genetic modification to build diversity in agricultural food crops.
 Genetic engineering is one method used in modern agriculture to create bioengineered crops (BE crops).
 The varied methods of plant breeding are modern agriculture’s tools to address the increasing pressures of disease, pests, and environmental disasters on crop production and food security.

 Agriculture & Crop Domestication

 - Agriculture began more than 10,000 years ago when farmers cultivated crops for consumption and livelihood.
-Domestic agriculture allowed farmers to begin genetically modifying plants to improve
+Domestic agriculture allowed farmers to begin genetically modifying plants to improve crop production.

 - Cultivating crops allowed early farmers to choose crops with characteristics that suited their needs.
 Subsequent seasons of selecting crops with particular characteristics and saving their seeds for planting led to the domestication of current food sources.
 This process is known as selective breeding.

 - During the 1700s farmers learned to increase genetic diversity and introduce new beneficial characteristics into crops by ‘pairing’ similar species to produce several generations of hybrid offspring.
 This process is known as cross breeding.

 - During the 1940s and 1950s, scientists discovered deoxyribonucleic acid (DNA) that provides the genetic code or genes of all living organisms.
 DNA allowed researchers to explore and develop methods that would introduce or enhance desirable traits into plant gene pools.
 These methods involved using chemicals or radiation as a means to mutate plants.